cBournhonesque/lightyear/book/src/concepts/advanced_replication/prediction.md

       entity
       does not match the fact that the predicted entity was despawned).
 However we only initiate rollbacks on receiving server updates,
-      and it's possible that we are not receiving any updates because the confirmed entity is not changing, or because of packet loss!
+      and it's possible that we are not receiving any updates because the entity is not changing on the server, or because of packet loss!
       One option would be that `predicted_despawn` sends a message `Re-Replicate(Entity)` to the server, which will answer back by replicating the entity
       again.
 Let's wait to see how big of an issue this is first.
-- predicted despawn, server despawns, we should not rollback but instead despawn both confirmed/predicted when the server despawn gets replicated: no unit tests but tested in an example that it works
+- predicted despawn, server despawns, we should not rollback but instead despawn the entity when the server despawn gets replicated: no unit tests but tested in an example that it works

-OPTION B: despawn the confirmed entity and wait for that to be replicated
+OPTION B: wait for the server despawn to be replicated

 If we want to avoid the jarring effect of respawning the entity, we can instead wait for the server to confirm the despawn.
-In that case, we will just wait for the Confirmed entity to get despawned.
-When that despawn is propagated, the client entity will despawned as well.
+In that case, we will just wait for the server despawn to arrive.
+When that despawn is propagated, the client entity will be despawned as well.

 Status: no unit tests but tested in example.